49-50 O'Connell Street, Waterford, Ireland

 Thank you very much.

-A significant tie-in has been launched between Sligo GAA and White Ribbon Ireland in our efforts to engage men in initiatives and conversations around ending gender-based violence.
+A significant tie-in between Sligo GAA and White Ribbon Ireland advanced our efforts to engage men in initiatives and conversations around ending gender-based violence.

-As part of the partnership, the white ribbon is appearing on the sleeves of the Yeats County’s Under-20 playing kit this season and is already in evidence on its training gear.
-They scored a first ever Connacht U20 championship title success by beating Mayo in a dramatic decider.
+As part of the partnership, the white ribbon appeared on the sleeves of the Yeats County’s Under-20 training kit this season.
+Sligo went on to score a first ever Connacht U20 championship title success by beating Mayo in a dramatic decider.

 Colm Kelly Ryan, Head of Programmes and Advocacy with The Men’s Development Network – which is the lead organisation for White Ribbon nationally – says: “The White Ribbon Campaign is about men being aware, taking a lead, being an ally, and encouraging and facilitating change.

-“Sport is very visible in society, and we are very pleased to support this group of young sportsmen who are prepared to look beyond just their immediate sporting interest and take such a public stance on a topic of such significance.
+“Sport is very visible in society, and we were very pleased to support this group of young sportsmen who are prepared to look beyond just their immediate sporting interest and take such a public stance on a topic of such significance.”